ymatsunaga/mdtoolbox-doc/getting_started.rst

 PDB file
 ::

   pdb = readpdb('protein.pdb');
-  % if you want to extract the coordinates in PDB [pdb, crd] = readpdb('protein.pdb');
+  % or if you want to extract the coordinates in PDB [pdb, crd] = readpdb('protein.pdb');

+  % after some calculations
+  writepdb('protein_edit.pdb', pdb);

 AMBER
 ^^^^^

 AMBER trajectory file
 ::

   % the numbe of atoms is required for reading AMBER trajetory
   natom = 5192;
   trj = readambertrj(natom, 'amber.trj');
-  % if interested in box size
-  [trj, box] = readambertrjbox(natom, 'amber.trj');
+  % or if the simulation was done under periodic boundary condition [trj, box] = readambertrjbox(natom, 'amber.trj');

+  % after some calculations
+  writeambertrj('amber_edit.trj', trj)
+  % or if box size is needed
+  writeambertrj('amber_edit.trj', trj, box)

 AMBER NetCDF file
 ::

-  trj = readambertrj('amber.nc');
+  trj = readnetcdf('amber.nc');
-  % if you are interested in box size
+  % or if box size is needed
-  [trj, box] readambertrj('amber.nc');
+  [trj, box] = readnetcdf('amber.nc');

+  % after some calculations
+  writenetcdf('amber_edit.nc', trj)
+  % or if box size is needed
+  writenetcdf('amber_edit.nc', trj)

 Logical index
 ----------------------------------